tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 myFunction(); // TK
 ```

-The returned function knows about the `display` function and is able to call it.
+The returned function knows about the `display` function and it is able to call it.

 One powerful technique is to use closures to build "private" functions and variables.